CompPhotoChem/bachelor-qc-2/projects/mueller/README.md

 | -OCH<sub>3</sub> (methoxy) | -CF<sub>3</sub> (trifluormethyl) | -CN (cyano) |

-- compute the pKa-values of protonated dyes
+- compute the absorption spectra of two dyes: one mono- and one di-substituted benzol using one or two substituents from the list above
-- compare computed and measured pKa
+- compare the computed pi-pi* absorption maxima and explain the differences
-- compare the pKa values of isomers
+- How to achieve di-substituted benzene with most red-absorbing substitution from the above list?

 |      | Task                                      | Solvent        | Method         | Notes                                 |
 |------|-------------------------------------------|----------------|----------------|---------------------------------------|